3lpsy/FactionDocs/docs/README.md

 ## Next Steps
 Once your install has finished, you can log into Faction at address displayed at the end of installation (Default is https://[external ip address]) using the username and password provided.

-Further details on using Faction can be found in the [Operation](/docs/operation/) section.
+Further details on using Faction can be found in the [Using Faction](/docs/using/) section.